Why Does 1080p Looks Bad on a 1440p Monitor?

 AOC AG241QX 1440p 144hz Monitor

-Why does 1080p Looks Bad on a 1440p Monitor?
+Why does 1080p look bad on a 1440p Monitor?

 • 1440p monitors have 77.78% more pixels than 1080p monitors, which means that when displaying 1080p content, the scaler has to upscale the image to fill the larger screen.

-• Because of this upscaling, the scaler may not be able to precisely transpose the 1080p image onto the 1440p screen, which can result in visual artifacts such as blur, jagged edges, and other distortions make the picture look substantially worse.
+• Because of this upscaling, the scaler may not be able to precisely transpose the 1080p image onto the 1440p screen, which can result in visual artifacts such as blur, jagged edges, and other distortions that make the picture look substantially worse.

 • 1080p monitors typically have a lower refresh rate than 1440p monitors, which can lead to motion blur and other visual inconsistencies when displaying fast-moving content.